tigjaw/badtenants-and-byebyeestateagents/README.md

 # badtenants-and-byebyeestateagents
-Analysis, Testing, and Design of BadTenants and ByeByeEstateAgents
+Analysis and Design of BadTenants and ByeByeEstateAgents